• Skip to main content

 Treating Hepatitis B

 If you have acute hepatitis B, you may not need treatment.
 The condition lasts less than 6 months and will go away on its own.
-You may only need to treat the symptoms of the disease.
+You may only need to treat the symptoms of the disease to manage any discomfort.

 Treatment for chronic hepatitis B includes oral and injectable antiviral medications.
 These medications help keep the virus under control but cannot cure the disease (completely rid the body of the virus).